qhv/First/README.md

 # First
-This simple programm does nothing
+This simple program does nothing